Specified conditions imposed on inbound travellers who have visited specified high risk places (Cap.599H)

 Travellers to Hong Kong should note that even they have conducted a COVID-19 nucleic acid test before returning to Hong Kong, for prudence sake, they will still be mandated to have their deep throat saliva samples collected for conducting testing for COVID-19 at the DH's Temporary Specimen Collection Centre and wait for their test results at a designated location pursuant to the Prevention and Control of Disease Ordinance (Cap.
 599).

-If their test results are negative, they will be allowed to go to the listed hotel for which they made the reservation to continue the 14-day compulsory quarantine until completion.
+If their test results are negative, they will be allowed to go to the hotel for which they made the reservation to continue the 14-day compulsory quarantine until completion.
 If their results are positive, the travellers will be transferred to hospital for isolation and treatment.
 Close contacts of confirmed cases will be sent to quarantine centre.
+Travellers have to bear their own cost for cancellation of hotel reservation or other relevant charges as a consequence of the positive test result.

 The DH will issue quarantine orders to these returnees.
 The relevant government department will also arrange electronic wristbands for them.
 According to quarantine orders, they shall neither leave their hotel rooms nor move around in the hotel during the entire quarantine period.
 Leaving designated rooms will be regarded as a breach of the quarantine order and constitutes a criminal offence.
 Offenders are subject to a maximum imprisonment for six months and fine of $25,000.